 EQuine AMerica Magazine is a product of CLR Media, LLC—a female, disabled veteran-owned and operated American company.

 Afonso is the President of BemAmostra Editora, a graphic design firm in Santa Catarina, Brazil.
 He is also the previous owner/publisher of international show jumping magazine, Equestre Americas—EQuine AMerica’s predecessor.
 As such, Afonso also serves as a mentor and trusted advisor to Carina as she continues to figure out the fine art of magazine publishing and develops CLR Media, LLC.

 It’s Afonso’s elegant and readable esthetic we all admire each issue.

-Steve is an accomplished business intelligence consultant and published technical author with a creative side that includes the passion for producing beautiful images.
+Steve is an accomplished business intelligence consultant and published technical author with a creative side that includes a passion for producing beautiful images.
 A photographer since childhood, His love of horses has led him to pursue photographing top-level equine events.

 It’s Steve’s enthusiasm and technical eye that provides us with such fantastic visuals online and in print.

 King Cornbread is a stout Belgian x Haflinger gelding of dubious upbringing.
 He’s a mastermind at convincing you that anything’s possible.
 After all, he’s an abused lesson pony turned western hack horse turned dressage half-halting hipster (he rocks a man bun).
 With a draft body and a pony brain, his riding style and psych treatment methods can be a bit heavy, but you come away from each “session” feeling like nothing’s insurmountable.

 Res”Cue” is our guru—he’s a literal spirit animal.
 He reminds us that we all have periods of high energy and low energy, so we should just lay down when tired.
 And we all have days when we feel like we’re just chasing our tails, so we should probably take a break and go for a walk.